Research Center for Inclusion

 Our social inclusion interventions are embedded in projects such as Integrated rehabilitation projects for persons with leprosy-related disability in provinces of Gia Lai, Kon Tum, Da Nang and Hai Duong, Empowering project for Cambodian and Vietnamese deaf to fight against stigmatization; and activities such as organization of learning visits, creation, entertainment, sports and games for children with disabilities, delivery of vocation training and youth with disability-led cafeteria.

-CURRENT PROJECTS
+PROJECTS

-Empowering Cambodian and Vietnamese deaf to fight against stigmatisation 2020-2021
+Empowering Cambodian and Vietnamese Deaf to Fight against Stigmatisation (2020-2021)

-This project is sponsored by the Netherlands Ministry of Foreign Affairs through the VOICE* program (Netherlands).
+Sponsor: the Netherlands Ministry of Foreign Affairs through the VOICE* program (Netherlands).

 Duration: from 1/1/2020 to 31/03/2021

-Project areas: Ho Chi Minh City, Viet Nam and Pursat Province, Cambodia.
+Project areas: Ho Chi Minh City, Viet Nam, and Pursat Province, Cambodia.

 Project components: